 18. Milestones and duration of the Focus Group

-The Focus Group lifetime is set for one year from the first meeting but extensible if necessary by decision of the parent group. (see ITU-T A7, clause 2.2).
+The Focus Group lifetime is set for one year from the first meeting and reports to the last TSAG meeting before WTSA-20. see ITU-T A7, clause 2.2.

 19. Patent policy